cartgr/Generating-Fair-Consensus-Statements-with-Social-Choice-on-Token-Level-MDPs/readme.md

 python run_neurips_experiments.py --model gemma --scenario 2 --method beam_search
 ```

+Configuration files for the results in the main body can be found in `configs/main_body`

 ### Custom Experiments

 For running custom experiments, use the primary experiment runners: